Alaska Lawmakers Show Up In Different Cities, Stuck On $444 Million Budget Vetoes

 Colorado Legislators Are In The Middle Of Lengthy Political Fight

-Others who lobbied lawmakers to override the vetoes met the opposing protestors outside the middle school where lawmakers were meeting.
+Others who lobbied lawmakers to override the vetoes met the opposing protesters outside the middle school where lawmakers were meeting.
 The two groups squared off along a pathway into the school.

-More protests happened outside the street in front of the Alaska Capitol building in Juneau, calling for the legislature to override Gov. Mike Dunleavy's budget vetoes.
+More protests happened outside, in front of the Alaska Capitol building in Juneau, calling for the Legislature to override Dunleavy's budget vetoes.

 Brian Holst, executive director of the Juneau Economic Development Council, told the crowd the $440 million in cuts to state spending will increase local taxes and turn away millions of dollars in federal support.

-"We join the call on the legislature to override," Holst told the crowd.
+"We join the call on the Legislature to override," Holst told the crowd.

 Holst is also president of the Juneau School District Board of Education.
 He said the unprecedented cuts to the University of Alaska and early education will destroy the talent pipeline Alaska relies on to strengthen its economy.

-That point was echoed by Israa Kako, who joined the protest along with her preschool-aged daughter, Allie.
+That point was echoed by Israa Kako, who joined the protest along with her preschool-age daughter, Allie.
 Kako said she recently accepted a job out of state.
 Now she has to decide whether to move or try to work from home so she doesn't have to uproot her family.

 "If the cuts to education occur, Allie will not go to college here.
 She will not go to school here because there needs to be funding for good teachers," Kako said.